How to Create Product Attributes That Sell

 When creating rich product information for your customers, it is vital to foresee and create a structure that will allow for the flexible modeling of product data.

-Tangible vs intangible attributes
+Tangible vs Intangible Attributes

 There are two types of product attributes: tangible and intangible.